 - Steer clear of programs with emergency driving maneuvers training.
 Make sure you are careful when reviewing programs that include training in skid control or other emergency driving maneuvers.
 These programs have been found to increase crashes.

 - Compare school and state curriculums.
 Be sure to check and compare your driving school curriculum with state curriculum requirements.

 - Check to see if your school is in good standing.
 Before choosing a school, make sure it has not received any disciplinary actions for violating licensing laws or rules.

 - Make sure your driving course meets insurance company requirements.
 If the driving class is being taken to receive a discount on insurance, be sure to check directly with your provider, rather than take the school’s word for it.

 - Don’t let choosing a driving education program be the last step.
 Once your teen has completed the class, the bulk of his or her practice and instruction should be directly supervised by you.

-- Does it devote at least six hours of on-the-road training, spread out over several days?
+--Is at least 6 hours of on-road training included spread over several days?

 --Do you have a written curriculum to share?